Mehdierli/ProgrammingNotes/Angular.md

 ## Angular Single Page Applications (SPA): What are the Benefits?
+* Single page application means after the initial html page downloaded, we only request data from the server, and work on the data on the client side.
+On the client side, it has template engine to process the data, to transform the data into html, to manipulate the dom with the data. in this case because we transfer the data instead of html file, and use client engine to handle the data, the respone time is greatly reduced.
 * Single Page Applications are super easy to deploy in Production, and even to version over time!
 * a much-improved user experience due to less full page reloads and a better overall performance because less bandwidth is needed.
     - On a SPA, after the initial page load, no more HTML gets sent over the network.
 Instead, only data gets requested from the server (or sent to the server).